Azure/autorest.typescript/packages/typespec-test/test/hierarchy_generic/generated/typespec-ts/review/hierarchy-generic.api.md

 }

 // @public
-export interface Op1OptionalParams extends OperationOptions {
+export interface OpTopLevelOptionalParams extends OperationOptions {
 }

 // (No @packageDocumentation comment for this package)